wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 The user interface is available in several languages.

 Starting from version 7.1.0 the handling for translations are moved to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
-Please help to translate into more languages or you can re-work on the current translations, if you think it's needed.
+Please help to translate into more languages, or you can re-work on the current translations if you think it's needed.
-If you have done your translation please leave a comment in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).
+If you have done your translation, please leave a comment in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).
 I'll take care of the review and approval.

 == Installation ==